djpkvf/Team-4-Software-Engineering-Trip/README.md

 This is the Team 4 Github Trip project file for Software Engineering Class at Mizzou.

 We used [SCRUM](https://www.scrumalliance.org/why-scrum) to plan this trip.
-After choosing SCRUM and assigning roles to each group member, we broke our work down into 3 sprints over 3 weeks.
+After creating an Axosoft account and assigning roles to each group member, we broke our work down into 3 sprints over 3 weeks.
+You can see our SCRUM board [here](https://cjt6fd.axosoft.com/)

 **Team Roles**